Do you feel like your or your teammates’ communication efforts often get misunderstood?

-- What styles and types of interpersonal communication there are, and
+- The styles and types of interpersonal communication, and

 - Aside from verbal and nonverbal communication, interpersonal communication includes visual communication and active listening.

-- Interpersonal communication enables effective information exchange and building relationships, and fosters collaboration and productivity.
+- Interpersonal communication enables effective information exchange and building relationships, and it fosters collaboration and productivity.

 Table of Contents